 - When you drive

-Almost anyone can save for having low yearly mileage.
-But there are certain groups of people that are more likely to save than others.
-For example, someone who works from home probably has a better chance of saving than someone who drives many miles to work every day.
+Almost anyone can save by reducing how much they drive each year.
+But there are certain groups of people that are more likely to get this discount than others.
+For example, someone who works from home probably has a better chance of qualifying than someone with a long commute.

-You’ll likely have low mileage and, therefore, pay less for car insurance if:
+You’ll put fewer miles on your odometer and, therefore, pay less for car insurance if:

 - You work from home.
-Besides saving you from stress, working from home can save your car from the eventual mileage of a daily commute.
+Besides saving you from stress, working from home can save your car from the wear and tear of a daily commute.

 - You’re a carpooler.
 Carpooling with friends or co-workers can help keep your car’s miles down.
 Even if you sometimes use your car to carpool, you’ll still come out ahead.